mcomerford/qbit-quick/README.md

 Unpauses all eligible torrents that were paused using the pause command.
 The optional `--id <id>` argument allows you to pass in the id used when pausing the torrents.
 If you don't provide an id, a default id of `"pause"` is used.

+<a id="info"/>`info --status <status> --field <field_name> --include-field-names --format <format>`

+Retrieves information about the current torrents.
+If no arguments are provided, then all available information is returned for all the torrents.
+This information can be filtered using the following arguments:
+* `--status` - Filter by status e.g. all, downloading, seeding.
+See `info --help` for the full list of accepted values.
+* `--field` - The list of fields to include in the response.
+Can either be specified as multiple `--field` or `-f` values e.g. `--field name --field size` or `-f name -f size` or as a comma-delimited list of values e.g.
+`--field name,size` or `-f name,size`.
+See [here](https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-5.0)#torrent-management) for the full list of accepted values.
+* `--include-field-name` - Whether to include the field names in the output.
+Defaults to `False` if not set.
+* `--format` - Specifies what format to return information in.
+Can be either `json` or `plain` where plain means comma-delimited plain text.

 <a id="config-print"/>`config --print`

 Prints out the current config.